Infant Mental Health Endorsement

 First3Years Endorsement Overview

 Endorsement is an internationally recognized credential that supports and recognizes the development and proficiency of professionals who work with or on behalf of infants, toddlers, and their families.
-This process is based upon a comprehensive set of competencies that helps define best practice and guides an organized system of culturally sensitive, relationship-based professional growth.
+This process is based upon a comprehensive set of competencies that help define best practice and guides an organized system of culturally sensitive, relationship-based professional growth.
 Endorsement applicants must meet the requirements matching one of four levels, the closest fit to their line of work, and will finish the process with the Infant Mental Health Endorsed mark (IMH-E®).
-The Endorsement System has been approved by Zero to Three and the World Association for Infant Mental Health and is honored in other U.S. states.

 Who Can Apply?